The baroque armchair and its history

 The spectacular and impressive effect of the baroque style seduces rapidly furniture designers that will be considerably influenced when drawing and imagining their creation

 Furniture like the baroque armchair, are designed to imagine a combination of wavy shapes and more classic edges.

 Today, the baroque armchair is an essential piece of work that one should use subtly and differently.

 Originally, the baroque furniture was dedicated to a particular aristocraty, and therefore had to be designed with noble and robust materials.

-The base of a a baroque armchair is often built with high quality hardwood/strong>, and the cover is a glamor and theatral fabric such as velvet.
+The base of vintage armchairs and chairs is often built with high quality hardwood/strong>, and the cover is a glamor and theatral fabric such as velvet.

 This piece of furniture will procure a truly romantic touch to any interior.

 Chair of honor at the end of a country style dining table, only armchair in your living room or reading corner, or even occasional seat in a bedroom, the baroque armchair will bring greatness to any interior.